-Here are FIVE THINGS that could be impeding rank and sales, along with small changes that you can make to get you back on track.
+Here are FIVE THINGS that could be impeding rank and sales, along with small changes that you can make to learn how to improve ranking on Amazon.

 ✓ Is this cup safe? (i.e. BPA-free, non-toxic)